Senths02/portfolio/src/content/watch-party-data.md

 <!-- >\#UX \#UI \#VisualDesign \#UXA \#InformationDesign -->

-### Overseeing craft and deliverables
+### Overseeing the UI
-I stepped into the UX Designer's role overseeing craft and deliverables during their absence.
+I stepped into the UX Designer's role overseeing the UI during their absence.

 This project was part of a wider initiative and I had been involved with previous work.